Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment/overview.md

 > 💡 Drag coefficient numbers can be computed with the
 > [Bombing Calculator Tool](../../../../dcs/bombing_computer.md).
 The kneeboard
-> also provides tables lookup tables.
+> also provides lookup tables.

 With the exception of the DT mode, it is necessary to enter the altitude of the target or the IP using the